-Spoilers for The Cabin in the WoodsThe Faculty is the one time the US failed.
-The main characters don't die and a stoner saves the day....
+Spoilers for The Cabin in the WoodsThe Faculty is the one time in 1998 when the American team failed.
+The main characters don't die and a stoner saves the day...